How To Reheat Subway Top 5 Way for 2023

 - Take it out, put back the sauce, mayo, and other fillings like egg, etc.

 The Subway sandwich can be reheated in the microwave if you need to.

 Problem: I always forget that my sandwiches will go soggy when they sit out on the counter too long.
 What happens then?

-The second tip is to microwave the Sub for short intervals.
-That way you can check and make sure that your grilled cheese sandwich, breakfast sandwich or meatball sub is reheating and not overcooking.
+The second key item is to use a microwave for the Sub for short intervals.
+That way you can check and make sure that your grilled cheese sandwich, the breakfast sandwich is reheating and prevent overcooking.

 - Step 1 select a microwave-safe plate.

-- Take a paper towel and wrap it around your Sub sandwich.
+- Take a paper sheet or towel and wrap it around your Sub sandwich.

 - Tayo out excess mayo, tomato sauce, or other liquid sauce.

 - Microwave the sub or sandwich for 60 seconds.

 - If not hot enough give it a microwave burst for 20 seconds and keep rechecking.